emeu17/jsramverk_backend/README.md

 # Jsramverk

-This project was created during the course Jsramverk, autum 2021
+This project was created during the course Jsramverk, autumn 2021

 ## Kmom02